 There are several ways you may help advocate for our older adult population:

 - Contacting elected officials about issues that are important to you or older adults – One of the simplest and most effective ways to make a difference.
 Write a letter, send an email or make a phone call.

-- Be an advocate for older adults in your community – Volunteer to help during Elderly Services levy campaigns, attend town hall meeting hosted by policy makers and elected officials, or write a letter to the editor of your local newspaper.
+- Be an advocate for older adults in your community – Volunteer to help during Elderly Services Levy campaigns, attend town hall meetings hosted by policy makers and elected officials, or write a letter to the editor of your local newspaper.

 If you are interested in helping in one of these ways, contact COA Government Relations Manager Polly Doran at (513) 345-8679.

 Monday-Friday, 8:30 a.m. - 5:00 p.m.

 Ohio Elected Officials